Aditya00-7/Password-Generator/README.md

 # Password-Generator
 The Password Generator for Web Development is a simple and secure tool that allows you to generate solid and random passwords for your web development projects.
-This README file provides all the information you need to understand, install, and use the password generator effectively.

 Features:-
 Generates solid and random passwords suitable for web development purposes.